REBELinBLUE/kube-guide/manuscript/3-tutorial.md

 The *Ingress* defines the `host`, along with `paths`, typically you would just be using a `path` of `/` but there may be situations where you want different paths in an *Ingress* to be backed by different *Services* (thus different *Pods*); under the `path` we then specify which *Service* backs the *Ingress* and the port to map to.
 The *Ingress Controller* runs on the usual HTTP and HTTPS ports; for HTTPS, SSL is (normally) terminated at the *Ingress* and then communication with the *Pod* is via HTTP.

-~~You may notice a new field called `annotations`, don't worry about this for now, it will be explained later, just know that they are similar to *Labels* but used for configuration.
-The first field `kubernetes.io/ingress.class` is not strictly required, however, as mentioned in the introduction, a cluster can have multiple *Ingress Controllers* installed, so it is recommended that you always supply the name of the implementation you wish to use to prevent issues.~~

-~~TODO: Update with ingressClassName 5.1-ingress-class-name~~

-> ~~Note: In Kubernetes 1.18 `kubernetes.io/ingress.class` has officially been replaced with the `spec.ingressClassName` field and the *IngressClass* resource, however the various *Ingress Controllers* will need to be updated to support it.~~

 Apply this file in the usual way and you will see that an *Ingress* is created.

 ```bash